ldn-softdev/jtc/README.md

 or multiple elements from a source JSON and apply various actions on the selected elements at once (wrap selected elements into a new JSON, filter in/out, update elements, insert new elements, remove, copy, move, compare and swap around).

+## Short description
-#### Simple but efficient cli tool to manipulate JSON data
+\- `jtc` is simple but efficient cli utility tool to manipulate JSON data

 `jtc` offers following features:
-  - simple user interface allowing applying bulk changes in one command
+  - simple user interface allowing applying a bulk changes in one command
-  - featured walk interface let extracting any combination of data from source JSON
+  - featured walk-path interface let extracting any combination of data from source JSON
   - extracted data is representable either as it found, or as a complete JSON format
   - support Regular Expressions when searching source JSON
   - fast and efficient processing very large JSON files (built-in search cache)
-  - updates operations optionally undergo shell cli evaluation
+  - insert/updates operations optionally undergo shell cli evaluation
   - written entirely in C++, no dependencies (STL only)
   - extensively debuggable
   - conforms JSON specification ([json.org](http://json.org/index.html))

 Walk path is a feature easy to understand - it's only made of 2 types of lexemes:
   - subscripts - enclosed into `[`, `]`: subscripts let traversing JSON tree downwards **and upwards**